← All guides

 UPLOAD_LOCATION=/Users/yourname/server/data/immich/library

-# Where Postgres stores its data — must be on SSD
+# Where Postgres stores its data (should be on SSD for performance)

 DB_DATA_LOCATION=/Users/yourname/server/data/immich/postgres